Anusha946-ui/IBM-Cloud-Project/README.md

 # IBM-Cloud-Project
-IBM cloud project details and files as well the complete project pdf file

 🧠 Fitness Buddy – Agentic AI Wellness Assistant
 IBM Cloud Project (No-Code)

 📌 Project Summary:
 Fitness Buddy is a no-code virtual assistant developed on IBM Watson Assistant using the agentic AI (instruction-driven) framework.
 It is designed to offer personalized fitness, wellness, and nutrition suggestions to users in a conversational format.
 The solution was built without traditional coding or dialog scripting—only by configuring instructions that guide the agent’s behavior, leveraging IBM’s newest no-code architecture.

 🧰 Tools & Technologies: